takei-yuya/mecab-gem/README.md

 #Mac with homebrew

-The latest mecab is not supported by this wrapper (http://d.hatena.ne.jp/jiikko/20130315) will install 0.996 at time of writing so it may be preferable to follow the manual unix instructions.
+The latest mecab is not supported by this wrapper (http://d.hatena.ne.jp/jiikko/20130315) `brew install mecab` will install 0.996 at time of writing so it may be preferable to follow the manual unix instructions.
 (Or fix this library)

 ```ruby